dansmyers/ComputerOrganizationAndArchitecture/Notes/01b-Linux_and_the_Shell.md

 If all of your previous experience has been on Windows or Mac OS, a Linux system may feel odd at first.

 The most obvious point of departure is the *terminal*, the place where you type commands for the system to execute.
-Windows and Mac systems do have built-in terminals&mdash;Windows calls its terminal the Command Prompt&mdash;but they favor graphical user interfaces
+Windows and Mac systems do have built-in terminals&mdash;it's called the Command Prompt in Windows&mdash;but they favor graphical user interfaces
 (GUIs) for most tasks.

 Linux systems are pretty much the opposite: most modern distributions support GUIs, but it's traditional for all serious work to be